Many J-1 exchange visitors

 Not all J-1 visa holders are subject to the two-year home residence requirement.
 It applies only to participants in three types of exchange visitor programs:

-- programs for foreign medical graduates who receive graduate medical training (residencies)
+- programs for foreign medical graduates who receive graduate medical training (residencies) in the U.S.

 - programs for teaching people certain skills that are in short supply in their home countries.
 The Department of State (DOS) maintains a list of such skills and the countries where they are especially needed.
 You can access this on the Skills List by Country page of the DOS website.